Willaertia: Genetics

 The genome of Willaertia magna is the fourth one to be sequenced within the family Vahlkampfiidae.
 It was found that the genome holds 36.5 megabases with 18,519 predicted bases which is smaller than that of Naegleria gruberi but larger than that of Naegleria fowleri.
-The Guanine-Cytosine (G-C) content is 25% which is lower than the closely related Naegleria that has a G-C content of 36%.
+The Guanine-Cytosine (G-C) content is 25% which is lower than the closely related Naegleria gruberi with a G-C content of 36%.
 With a phylogenetic analysis based on the partial 18S rRNA gene, it was determined that W. magna was most closely related to Naegleria species.

 Of the 13,571 sequenced proteins W. magna has been found to have, 67.7% of these are shared with eukaryotes and 5.1% are shared with bacteria.
 Currently, the number of chromosomes is unknown, though it has been estimated to be between 15 and 23.
 It has been suggested that the chromosomal shape is circular though this has not been confirmed.
 Recent research has shown that the highest numbers of genes within the W. magna genome are involved with post-translational modifications (1,060 genes).